yurishkuro/opentracing-tutorial/java/src/main/java/lesson03/README.md

 Finally, if we run the client app as we did in the previous lessons:

 ```
-$ go run ./lesson03/exercise/client/hello.go Bryan
+$ ./run.sh lesson03.exercise.Hello Bryan
 2017/09/24 21:43:33 Initializing logging reporter
 2017/09/24 21:43:33 Reporting span 7af6719d92c3df6d:5d10cdd1a9cf004a:7af6719d92c3df6d:1
 2017/09/24 21:43:33 Reporting span 7af6719d92c3df6d:538a7bfd34893922:7af6719d92c3df6d:1
 2017/09/24 21:43:33 Reporting span 7af6719d92c3df6d:7af6719d92c3df6d:0:1
 ```

-We will see the publisher printing the line `"Hello, Bryan!"`.
+We will see the `publisher` printing the line `"Hello, Bryan!"`.

 ### Inter-Process Context Propagation

-Since the only change we made in the `hello.go` app was to replace two operations with HTTP calls, the tracing story remains the same - we get a trace with three spans, all from `hello-world` service.
+Since the only change we made in the `Hello.java` app was to replace two operations with HTTP calls, the tracing story remains the same - we get a trace with three spans, all from `hello-world` service.
 But now we have two more microservices participating in the transaction and we want to see them in the trace as well.
 In order to continue the trace over the process boundaries and RPC calls, we need a way to propagate the span context over the wire.
-The OpenTracing API provides two functions in the Tracer interface to do that, `Inject(spanContext, format, carrier)` and `Extract(format, carrier)`.
+The OpenTracing API provides two functions in the Tracer interface to do that, `inject(spanContext, format, carrier)` and `extract(format, carrier)`.

 The `format` parameter refers to one of the three standard encodings the OpenTracing API defines:
-  * TextMap where span context is encoded as a collection of string key-value pairs,
+  * `TEXT_MAP` where span context is encoded as a collection of string key-value pairs,
-  * Binary where span context is encoded as an opaque byte array,
+  * `BINARY` where span context is encoded as an opaque byte array,
-  * HTTPHeaders, which is similar to TextMap except that the keys must be safe to be used as HTTP headers.
+  * `HTTP_HEADERS`, which is similar to `TEXT_MAP` except that the keys must be safe to be used as HTTP headers.

 The `carrier` is an abstraction over the underlying RPC framework.
-For example, a carrier for TextMap format is an interface that allows the tracer to write key-value pairs via `Set(key, value)` function, while a carrier for Binary format is simply an `io.Writer`.
+For example, a carrier for `TEXT_MAP` format is an interface that allows the tracer to write key-value pairs via `put(key, value)` method, while a carrier for Binary format is simply a `ByteBuffer`.

-The tracing instrumentation uses `Inject` and `Extract` to pass the span context through the RPC calls.
+The tracing instrumentation uses `inject` and `extract` to pass the span context through the RPC calls.

 ### Instrumenting the Client